Shinto shrine: Structure

 Before the Meiji Restoration it was common for a Buddhist temple to be built inside or next to a shrine, or vice versa.
 If a shrine housed a Buddhist temple, it was called a (神宮寺, jingūji).
-Analogously, temples all over Japan adopted tutelary kami (鎮守・鎮主, chinju) and built temple shrines (寺社, jisha) to house them.
+Analogously, temples all over Japan adopted tutelary (鎮守・鎮主, chinju) and built temple shrines (寺社, jisha) to house them.
 After the forcible separation of Buddhist temples and Shinto shrines (shinbutsu bunri) ordered by the new government in the Meiji period, the connection between the two religions was officially severed, but continued nonetheless in practice and is still visible today.